 There are many lenders without prepayment fees.
 This makes it easier to pay off personal loans early without extra costs.
 SoFi, LendingClub, and Upgrade are examples of lenders that don’t charge prepayment penalties.

-By picking a lender without prepayment fees, you can pay off your personal loan early.
+You can pay off your personal loan early if you choose a lender that doesn’t charge fees for doing so.
 This saves you money on interest costs.
 It’s a smart way to manage your loan repayment.

 Advantages of Paying Off Personal Loans Early